newtheatre/history-project/_venues/djanogly-theatre.md

     href: http://lakesidearts.org.uk
 ---

 The Djanogly Theatre in the D.H.
 Lawrence Pavilion was first opened in 2001.
-It is a 225 seat auditorium and the main performance space on campus for proffesional touring companies.
+It is a 225 seat auditorium and the main performance space on campus for professional touring companies.
 It is also home of the collaborations that happen every year between Lakeside Arts and the Nottingham New Theatre.